OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 In the Download tab you can set whether the users are allowed to download the video or not.

-## Embed videos in courses {: #video_courseelement}

-The [course element "Video"](Course_Element_Video.md) allows the author to embed videos directly into a course.
-The video is either chosen out of the list of available videos in the authoring, or directly imported.
-Compared to videos embedded as a [course element "Single page" - videos embedded](Single_Page_Add_edit_video.md) course element "Single page" - videos embedded like this allow:

-  * playback with subtitles
-  * playback in different resolutions (especially relevant for mobile, or without WiFi-access)
-  * comments
-  * assessment
-  * landing picture by desire
-  * Combination with certain completion criteria in learning path courses

 ##  Video Collection